The Tattooed Fakir by Biman Nath – Book Review

-Set in late 18th CE, this story touches that part of history that is documented but those documents probably lie in some obscure libraries or archives.
+Set in late 18th CE, this story The Tattooed Fakir touches that part of history that is documented.
+But those documents probably lie in some obscure libraries or archives.
 It talks about the fakirs and sanyasis who came together to fight both the zamindars and the company forces to protect the unprotected, a kind of Robin Hoods.
-The story is told through a young Muslim peasant’s personal saga, whose wife is abducted and in his aspiration to rescue her, he becomes a Fakir.
+The story is told through a young Muslim peasant’s personal saga.
+Whose wife is abducted and in his aspiration to rescue her, he becomes a Fakir.

-The backdrop of the story is the time when Mughals were on their way down and so were other European powers like French and British hold on the country was building up.
-It is the time when they play their games of divide and rule, they play the peasants against the Zamindars and vice versa, Zamindars against the rulers and vice-versa while they also hold of the major businesses like Indigo, Opium and Ship building besides feeding their textile mills.
+The backdrop of the story is the time when Mughals were on their way down.
+And so were other European powers like French and British hold on the country was building up.
+It is the time when they play their games of divide and rule.
+They play the peasants against the Zamindars and vice versa, Zamindars against the rulers and vice-versa.
+While they also hold of the major businesses like Indigo, Opium, and Shipbuilding beside feeding their textile mills.

-Language is simple, narration linear, and mood very neutral even when most characters are leading a rather melancholic lives.
-Music has been used to covey emotions at places, through the arrival of a piano, which is pleasing.
+Language is simple, narration linear, and mood very neutral even when most characters are leading a rather melancholic life.
+Music has been used to convey emotions at places, through the arrival of a piano, which is pleasing.
 Rasa of storytelling is missing.
-It is like a documentary, stating the facts and figures in a dry manner.
+The Tattooed Fakir is like a documentary, stating the facts and figures in a dry manner.
 The organization of Fakirs could have been crisper like by etching out the character of the head Fakir Majnu Shah.